 Telling siblings and family — managing different reactions

 You've had the conversation with your parent.
 Or you've tried to.
 You've done the research.
 You've made some phone calls.
 You're starting to get a picture of what's happening and what might need to happen next.
 And now you have to tell your siblings.
 You have to tell your family.
-And you're already nervous because you can't predict how this is going to land with people who have completely different relationships with your parent than you do, who see them differently, who have different levels of concern or denial or involvement.
+You're already nervous because you can't predict how this is going to land with people who have completely different relationships with your parent than you do, who see them differently, who have different levels of concern or denial or involvement.

 Picture it: your sister thinks everything is fine from monthly calls and good-day stories.
 Your brother will get defensive like you're attacking their parent.
 Your other sister will probably cry.
 And the cousin who's close to the family already has opinions.
 Everyone has a different version of what's happening and what should happen next.
 Before you've even said what you need to say, all their reactions are already being managed in your head.